 Our operations staff is seasoned and steadfast, a rarity among seasonal outfitting businesses.
-Our operations manager Tim Gaylord has been with us for 34 years.
-Trip leader and Vernal operations manager Kerry Jones has been around Holiday for 30 years and several of our trip leaders, like Tilts and Jessica, have been around for more than ten years!
+Our Director of operations manager Tim Gaylord has been with us for 36 years.
+Trip leader and Vernal operations manager Kerry Jones has been around Holiday for 32 years, and several of our trip leaders, like Tilts and Jessica, have been around for more than ten years!

 Tim is Holiday’s operations manager.
 He makes sure our trips run smooth, so your vacation is trouble-free.

 Obviously, with 30 years of guiding and running our operations Tim knows what he’s doing and does it well.

 When he’s not training guides, inspecting gear or chopping wood, Tim enjoys Utah’s great places on his mountain bike or skis with his wife, Vicky, and young adult children, Travis and Courtney.
 It’s hard to get Tim to sit in any one place for very long, so if you see him say “Hi” before he disappears into the warehouse and beyond!